-This guide will walk you through what to do if your dog ate a tampon, the potential risks involved, and how to ensure your canine companion passes it safely.
+This guide will explain what to do if your dog ate a tampon, the risks involved, and how long it may take for them to pass it safely. 🩺🐕 Understanding these steps can help ensure your furry friend stays healthy and safe! 🐶💖

 Understanding the Canine Digestive System